ml6team/fondant/README.md

 <p align="right">(<a href="#chocolate_bar-fondant">back to top</a>)</p>

+## 💨 Getting Started

+Anxious to get started?
+Here's is a [step by step guide](https://fondant.readthedocs.io/en/latest/getting-started) to get your first pipeline up and running.

 ## 🧩 Reusable components

 Fondant comes with a library of reusable components, which can jumpstart your pipeline.